bet0x/BashBlog/README.md

 As root, just type `make install` within this archive.
 There is one configurable option within the make file, and that is the installation prefix.
 It will default to `/`.
 There is a `make uninstall` as well if you decide you hate it, and there is a `make reinstall` if you modify something and make the script worse.

-I use John Gruber's `markdown` which is written in Perl, and is located in usr/bin directory of this project.
-You can essentially remove that before typing `make install` and use whatever markdown parser you wish, provided it can be called from the shell and provided it will accept string input.
+I use John Gruber's `markdown` which is written in Perl, and can be installed on Debian/Ubuntu via `apt install markdown`.
+You can use any markdown parser you want if it accepts string input and outputs strings to stdout.
+If yours isn't named "markdown" but fits that description, just symlink it into place like `ln -s /usr/bin/whatever /usr/local/bin/markdown`.

 ### USAGE